Skimboards are board-riding vehicles specifically and technically designed for a particular form of skimming.

 2. Speed vs. Maneuverability

-Speed is usually a desired feature in skimboards, but not so much that maneuverability is compromised.
+Speed is usually the desired feature in skimboards, but not so much that maneuverability is compromised.

 Wave skimmers need speed to get to the desired wave, or they will miss it completely.